Immanuelolivia1/Celo-s-Stablecoin-tutorial-/README.md

 Please note that the code snippet assumes you have a valid Oracle price feed address and that you've replaced the placeholder address **(`0x1234567890123456789012345678901234567890`)** with the actual address of the Oracle price feed.

+### Interacting with Your Stablecoin
-**Interacting with Your Stablecoin:** Using a variety of wallets and programs that are compatible with Celo, you can now interact with your stablecoin after it has been deployed.
+Using a variety of wallets and programs that are compatible with Celo, you can now interact with your stablecoin after it has been deployed.
 To guarantee seamless use, test transactions, transfers, and other features.

 You may create a strong and dependable stablecoin on the Celo blockchain by following these instructions and utilizing the abilities of Hardhat and Solidity.
 To give people confidence in the integrity of your stablecoin, don't forget to do extensive testing, establish appropriate security measures, and request external audits if necessary.